Sarijen/ST7567-C-driver-for-RP2040/examples/README.md

 Inits SPI for the LCD, always required.

 spi_id - SPI instance (SPI0 or SPI1)
-Frequency - SCLK clocking speed in kHz
+Frequency - SCLK clocking speed in `kHz`
-Minimum 1kHz and as fast as your display can handle, It is **NOT** my responsibility overdriving your hardware - stay below 20MHz if you want to be safe
+Minimum 1kHz and as fast as your display can handle, It is **Your** own responsibility overdriving your hardware - stay below 20MHz if you want to be safe

 ### lcd_init()
 Inits the display, always required.